7086600/cache/README.md

 # cache
-build in-memory cache in Go
+build in-memory cache in Go with ttl value

 # Install